Hans Heinrich von Twardowski: In Hollywood

-With the outbreak of World War II and the subsequent increase in war movies, Twardowski received uncredited roles as Nazis.
+With the outbreak of World War II and the subsequent increase in war movies, Twardowski had several uncredited roles as Nazis.
 He portrayed storm troopers, U-boat captains, and army officers.
 He appeared in seven films in 1942, including a large role as Captain Gemmler in the Nazi spy thriller Dawn Express.
 He next played an uncredited role as a sergeant in The Pied Piper starring Monty Woolley as an Englishman trying to get out of German-occupied France with a group of children.
 He also appeared in the comedy Joan of Ozark.
 Twardowski appeared as a German soldier in Desperate Journey with Errol Flynn and Ronald Reagan.
 He received a bit part as a U-boat captain in RKO's The Navy Comes Through starring Pat O'Brien.
 He had another big part in the comedy Once Upon a Honeymoon starring Cary Grant and Ginger Rogers.

 In 1942, Twardowski, appeared in a small role in Casablanca playing a German officer.
 In 1943, Twardowski appeared in Lang's Hangmen Also Die!, portraying the notorious Nazi SS Commandant Reinhard Heydrich.
 All of his lines in this movie were in German.

 Twardowski played a German officer in Raoul Walsh's Background to Danger starring George Raft, Sydney Greenstreet and Peter Lorre.
 This was followed by a bit part as a Nazi captain in the war drama First Comes Courage.
 Twardowski appeared in The Strange Death of Adolf Hitler.
 Later that year, he had a small part in the war drama The Cross of Lorraine starring Gene Kelly, Cedric Hardwicke and Lorre.